-AAUW-Durango Village Aid Project Gift
+AAUW-Durango Village Aid Project Travel Grant

 The Village Aid Project (VAP) at Fort Lewis College is a student-centered, humanitarian organization whose mission is to partner with needy communities in the developing world to find sustainable solutions to their critical engineering problems.
 They are training a new generation of students who understand the need for sustainable systems and who value the concept of responsible global citizenship.
-AAUW-Durango Branch wanted to be a small part of this mission.
-The Durango branch recognized the value of hands-on learning and wanted to be active in supporting female students participating in STEM programs like the Village Aid Project.
-Each year now, our Annual Meeting is a fundraiser specifically for the AAUW-VAP Gift.

 “The AAUW award to a Fort Lewis College Village Aid Project (VAP) recipient is a beautiful expression of promoting equity and education for women and girls.
 VAP – a Fort Lewis College student-centered, humanitarian organization with a mission of partnering with communities to find sustainable solutions to critical problems such as the lack of reliable potable water, sanitation, education, or other basic services; empowers women students and women community members to collaboratively work towards creating a better future through sustainable solutions.